“What are you feeling?” I ask people when they come for spiritual direction.

 Now that their work was done, they departed.
 I felt calm, hopeful and empowered.

 Whether we welcome difficult emotions or not, these rude guests arrive on our doorstep and barge into our lives.
 Our first instinct is to get them out, and we use whatever means necessary to do it.
 But when we invite God to help us entertain these unwanted emotions, they generously repay us for our hospitality.

 meet them at the door laughing and invite them in.

 *Special thanks to my directees for giving me permission to share their stories.

 - What feelings emerged in you as you read today’s post?

 - Can you welcome them and give them space, without judging, analyzing or fixing the uncomfortable ones?

 - Imagine Jesus welcoming these guests, welcoming you.
 What happens next?

 * * *

 Today is my husband, Fred’s birthday.
 This behind-the-scenes guy goes out of his way to make life easier or more fun for others.
 Fred does Costco runs and picks up Cobs Bread donations to be distributed to those in need.
-He plays Hide-and-Seek in the dark with our grandkids and me and knows how to die very ungracefully when he loses at Exploding Kittens (to the great delight of Hannah and Hadrian).
+He plays Hide-and-Seek in the dark with our grandkids and me and knows how to die very ungracefully when he loses at Exploding Kittens (to the great delight of our grandchildren).
 This man’s love mischief knows no bounds.
 My Handsome Fellow makes great curry, fixes the car, maintains my bike and reads every post I write before it’s published.
 He also gives sweet kisses.